open-source-contributions/ns-api-event-client-php/README.md

 # Notification Service Event API Client [![Build Status](https://travis-ci.com/Jimdo/ns-api-event-client-php.svg?token=xaHjcgAFSuULvgxb6q6z&branch=master)](https://travis-ci.com/Jimdo/ns-api-event-client-php)

-The client's task is to talk to our *Notification Service Event API*.
-Therefore it encapsulates the following steps:
+The client's task is to put events in our *Notification Service SQS queue*.
+It accomplishes the following things:

-  - construct a request for the AWS API Gateway
-  - sign the request with an *AWS SignatureV4*
+  - assemble the event data and create the message body for the SQS request
-  - send the request to the AWS API Gateway
+  - use the SQS client to put the event data into the queue

 ## Usage